monikma/monikma.github.io/_posts/2024-05-10-aws-certified-solutions-architect-decoupling-serverless.md

 - image **tag immutability**, configured per repository
 - **integrates with container repositories on premise**, also integrates with ECS and EKS, and **Amazon Linux containers**

+# Amazon AppFLow
+- integration service, for data exchange between AWS and SaaS app
+  - e.g. for migrating data from Salesforce to S3
+- you define how to **ingest data and put them in an AWS service**, or the other direction (**bi-directional**)
+- terms:
+  - **Flow** - transfers data between source and destination
+  - **Data Mapping** - how source data is stored in the destination
+  - **Filters** - criteria which data records are transferred to the destination
+  - **Trigger** - how the flow is started: **on demand**, **on event** or **on schedule**
+- first you establish a con nection
+- can use `<100`GB per flow of data transfer
+- use case examples:
+  - **transferring Salesforce records to Redshift**
+  - **ingesting and analysing Slack conversations and storing them in S3**
+  - **migrating Zendesk support tickets to Snowflake**
+  - **transfer aggregated data on a scheduled basis to S3**
+  - generally, **easy and fast** SaaS/third party data transfer from and to AWS, especially on **schedule**

+# Questions to ask yourself in the exam
+- is it sync or async
+- do you need push/pull, one to one or to many, do you need a workflow
+- does message order matter
+- what load is expected (consider service limits)

+# AWS Serverless Application Repository
+- users can **find, deploy and publish serverless applications, within the AWS account (this is the default private)**
+  - can share privately with other organisations, or publicly
+  - *publish* means make available to find (you can browse public apps even if you don't have AWS account)
+  - *deploy* means actually deploy in your account, don't trust all public apps
+- **Manifest file** - also called **AWS SAM Template** (which are actually CloudFormation templates)
+- **integration with Lambda**

 # Amazon EKS Anywhere
 - separate from Amazon, **on premise EKS**, the one from Amazon, based on **EKS Distro**
 - **control place operated by the customer**, updates done my **manual CLI** or **Flux**